feathersjs/feathers/README.md

 # Contributing

-Run lerna bootstrap in the root.
-Then open a "JavaScript Debug Terminal", run cd packages/mongodb or into whichever package you're working on and run npm test.
+Run `lerna bootstrap` in the root.
+Then open a "JavaScript Debug Terminal", run `cd packages/mongodb` or into whichever package you're working on and then run `npm test`.

 # License